 A Healthy Future is in our Hands

-Try to imagine many lives of young people lost only because they don’t have access to right information regarding health care.
+Try to imagine many lives of young people lost only because they don’t have access to the right information regarding health care.
 Imagine seeing a 15 year old girl dropping out of school and cutting her dreams short because of pregnancy.
 It is also sad to think of a large percentage of young boys and girls addicted to alcohol and drugs.
 There are many heartbreaking stories that could so easily have ended differently.

-Health Symposia were conducted on February 3rd and 10th.
+Health Symposiums were conducted on February 3rd and 10th.
 During these events, Kisa Scholars received the opportunity to learn from professionals who joined us to openly talk about these topics.
 Our panel of speakers were professionals from local NGOs, as well as independent nurses.
 NGOs represented were Kisongo Sober House, Bomang`ombe Sober House, Dunia Moja Pamoja (Together in One World) Foundation, VOYOTA (Voice for Youth in Tanzania) and Health Integrated Multispectral Services.